 The working group on euro risk-free rates is looking at identifying fallbacks for EURIBOR based on the €STR, to prepare for a scenario in which EURIBOR may permanently cease to exist.

 The working group has already provided some guidance on how to introduce the €STR-based fallbacks to EURIBOR in contracts and has analysed the risk management and financial accounting implications of their introduction.
 The outcome of this analysis is reflected in several documents which include recommendations to market participants (see below), although market participants should individually decide on the most appropriate approach given their particular circumstances.

-The recommendations provided thus far will be complemented by additional ones planned for early 2021, to be drawn up following two upcoming public consultations.
+The recommendations provided thus far will be complemented by additional ones planned for early 2021.

 As part of its work on backward-looking options, in August 2019 the working group presented its assessment of viable backward-looking methodologies.
 In addition to this, the working group disclosed its analysis of the various methodologies used to calculate a fixed spread, representing the difference between EURIBOR and €STR-based term structure methodologies.

 In March 2019, as part of its work on forward-looking options, the working group recommended a methodology based on tradable overnight index swap (OIS) quotes for calculating a €STR-based forward-looking term structure.